A Guide to Selecting the Right Coverage for Your Overseas Trip

 Multi-Trip Plan

-A multi-trip or annual travel insurance plan is ideal for individuals who take multiple international trips within a year.
-Instead of purchasing separate travel plans for each trip, this plan provides continuous coverage for an unlimited number of trips within that period.
+Instead of purchasing separate policies for each trip, this plan provides continuous coverage for an unlimited number of trips within that period.

 Trekker MultiTrip Travel Insurance